How does RME work?

-As part of our beta program, RME will begin negotiating licensing agreements with content-sharing platforms.
+As part of our beta program, RME will begin negotiating licensing agreements with social media and other digital platforms.

 Do I use RME in addition to my PRO/CMO?

-Does using RME preclude me from using other services like a distributor or PRO?
+Does using RME preclude me from using other services like a distributor?

 How do I register my content with RME?